Feel free to ask questions at any point during the lab.

 For example, try entering the following SQL command in the space provided:

-SELECT name, credit_status FROM Student, Enrolled WHERE id = student_id AND course_name = 'CS 460';
+SELECT DISTINCT name FROM Student, Enrolled WHERE id = student_id AND course_name LIKE 'CS%';

 To run it, you can do any of the following:

-In this task, you will continue to work with the university database from the previous task.
+In this task, you will practice writing SQL queries for the database that you opened in Task 1.
 Here is its schema:

 Schema of the database